-Schrammel et al. [26] show that BMC has a great potential for verification on industrial systems.
+5Schrammel et al. [25] show that BMC has a great potential for verification on industrial systems.
 Their approach, which is based on incremental BMC, yields encouraging results when validated on industrial use-cases.
-The difference compared to our work is that they focused on code verification, while our approach targets the verification of design-time models.
+The difference compared to our work is that they focused on the verification of the actual code implementation, while our approach targets the verification of design-time models.
 Chaves et al. [6] propose the DSVerifier tool for verification of digital systems with respect to overflow, limit cycle, stability, etc. As an input, the tool accepts a digital system design specified in MATLAB from which an ANSI-C code is generated and passed into a highly efficient BMC tool.
-Herde et al. [17] propose an analysis method for dynamic behavior of safety-critical system based on HySAT.
-They translate the behavioral system into a hybrid model, which is analyzed using bounded reachability.
+Herde et al. [16] propose an analysis method for dynamic behavior of safety-critical system based on HySAT.
+Compared to our work, they translate the behavioral system into a hybrid model, which is analyzed using bounded reachability.
 The approach guarantees absence of errors until some predefined bound k (which is not necessarily a CT), but not beyond that.
 In comparison to this, we also discuss different compositions of Simulink blocks and completeness of bounded invariance checking for the same.
-Similarly, Minopoli and Frehse [23] translate Simulink models into an intermediate SL2SX model using the SpaceEx translator.
+Similarly, Minopoli and Frehse [22] translate Simulink models into an intermediate SL2SX model using the SpaceEx translator.
 The SL2SX model can then be translated into number of formal notations based on hybrid automata, such as for example HyDI model that can be checked using the HYCOMP tool [7].
-The SL2SX translation is limited to the block of discrete-time type and is missing support for commonly used blocks industrial models such as Mux, DeMux, etc. Additionally, the approach has been applied on a Simulink models of relatively moderate size, thus the scope of the applicability remains an open question.
-In comparison, in our approach we: i) avoid the intermediate encoding as we generate the paths directly from the Simulink model, ii) successfully deal with structural elements (Mux, DeMux, etc.) and iii) we retain the possibility to use various analysis tools as the paths are encoded in SMT-LIB format, which is suitable as input to most of the modern SMT solvers.
-Bauch et al. [3] propose a hybrid approach that is a combination of explicit model checking with SAT-based representation of the variables, based on a set of possible evaluations.
+The Simulink to SL2SX translation is limited to the block of discrete-time type and is missing support for commonly used blocks industrial models such as Mux, DeMux, etc. Additionally, the approach has been applied on a Simulink models of relatively moderate size, thus the scope of the applicability remains an open question.
+In comparison, in our approach we: i) avoid the intermediate encoding as we generate the paths directly from the Simulink model, ii) successfully deal with structural elements (Mux, DeMux, etc.) and iii) we retain the possibility to use various analysis tools as the paths are encoded as a set of assertions encoded in SMT-LIB, a format suitable as input to most of the modern SMT solvers.
+Bauch et al. [3] propose a hybrid approach based on a combination of explicit model checking with SAT-based representation of the variables, based on a set of possible evaluations.
 To model the valuations of the variables in the system, they rely on the theory of bit vectors.
 In contrast to this, in our approach we deem the system safe by showing that refutation of the invariance properties is not possible for all possible inputs and executions, according to the principle idea of BMC.
-Approaches based on statistical model checking are being proposed as a compromise between the exhaustive verification using symbolic model checking and simulation [19] [14].
+Approaches based on statistical model checking are being proposed as a compromise between the exhaustive verification using symbolic model checking and simulation [18] [14].
 Such approaches are useful for establishing probabilistic estimation for the correctness of the underlying model, but any information beyond that is not available.
-Compared to these approaches, our work shows the following advantages: i) the ability to verify certain invariance properties (such as P2 from Section 6) over a complete reachable state-space or over bounded one and ii) ability to generate a counter-example in cases the property is violated (P1' in Section 6).
+Compared to these approaches, our approach for Simulink models shows the following advantages: i) the ability to verify certain invariance properties (such as P2 from Section 6) over a complete reachable state-space or over bounded one and ii) ability to generate a counter-example in cases the property is violated.
 On the other hand, our approach is applicable to invariance properties, which represents a subset of all the possible properties that can be verified using any of the above model-checking-based verification techniques.